Blockstream/satellite/doc/api.md

 blocksat-cli api send --fec
 ```

 > NOTE: the FEC feature requires the `zfec` dependency.
-You can enable it by installing the CLI with `sudo pip3 install blocksat-cli[fec]` or by installing the `zfec` package via pip3 directly.
+You can enable it by installing the `python3-zfec` package via your system's package manager (`apt` or  `dnf`).
+Alternatively, you can install the `zfec` Python package by running `pip3 install zfec`.

 The `api listen` command detects and decodes FEC-encoded messages automatically.